or -- presenting evidence of things that I do in my spare time

 The web site you are visiting today is my latest version of Japan-Days.info, launched on March 3, 2017.
 It replaces the previous version (pictured here), which, like most other web sites from 2008, had become dated in appearance and function.
 A lot has happened in web design since 2008.
 Web technology such as HTML5, CSS3, and jQuery provide a very robust platform for the creative display of web content.
 Also, in that Windows XP officially reached end of life in April 2014, most of the hideous old browsers like Internet Explorer pre version 9 are no longer in use because the newer operating systems don't support them.
 The current technology also provides a platform for responsive design, eliminating the need to develop a separate mobile site for phones and tablets.

 For my own convenience, and because I am an incurable techno-nerd who has a general contempt for website generators or open source CMS packages, I have developed a custom content management system in PHP & MySQL to handle dynamic content, and to make it easier for me to add or modify content.

 The home page is divided into four sections, with content categorized by section.
 Random articles in categories of travel, culture, and military are posted within the relevant section, and links for other articles are in a menu within each of those sections.
 Those links will take you to the Articles page where the rest of the content resides.
 Or, you can skip the video and flashy home page, and just click on the "Articles" button on the main menu to cut to the content.
 I have migrated some of the static content from the old site, and posted those pages as articles, using an approximation of the date when I originally put the pages on the old site as the post date on the new site.

-I hope that you enjoy the new site, and please check back frequently for new posts.
+I hope that you enjoy the site; please check back frequently for new posts.